DylanParenzee/learn_journ/README.md

 Practicing with adding properties to return with the code, Props make our code more configurable and customizable, it also means we can re-use code by utilizing specific props.
 I have also started practicing specific javascript problems using Code Wars, just to keep some practice up.

+<b>Sunday 09.01.22</b>

+Today I practiced ustilizing props doing the multiple exercises on the Udemy Course, the goal for the last exercise was to create a logially functioning "slot machine" that would randomise and return wins or losses dependant on the same numbers, Becauase im so new to react this exercise took me a while but I got there in the end and feel a little more confident with utilizing properties in react.
+I also completed one kata exercise on Code wars.